datacarpentry/semester-biology/START-for-self-guided-students.md

 ### Step 1: Make sure we can help!

 Check out the [target audience]({{ site.baseurl }}/about/audience) of the course and decide if you will benefit from interacting with these materials.
-If you are a scientists at any educational level that works with data and you 1) want to learn the basics of programming or 2) want to establish a little more formal programming background and work-flow, then you are likely our target audience.
 You can find a little more encouragement in our description of [why you should take this course]({{ site.baseurl }}/about/why-should-you-take-this-class/).

 ### Step 2: Decide your approach to the course.